NitishGupta2306/Tic-Tac-Toe-AI/README.md

 # Tic-Tac-Toe-AI

-A simple AI made using Monte Carlo Search Tree Algorithm in Python3.
+A simple AI made using Monte Carlo Search Tree Algorithm in Python.